 “I doubt that,” Harold frowned.
 “I can never absolve you of your sins, Michael, but we will talk later.
 These children are the reason I’m here and I love them as my own so if you could leave us alone for a while, I would be grateful.”

 “Then weave your magic well, Light-Father,” Michael said and bowed again before leaving the room.

-Despite being soaked to the bone and with Surl half-asleep on his chest, Harold said: “Now, who wants to speak first?”
+Despite being soaked to the bone and with Surl half-asleep on his chest, Harold said briskly: “Right, who wants to go first?”